Edhey/pr3-Movimiento-Fisicas-IIII/README.md

 ![Layer Collision Detection](Resources/Pr3-Ej4-layer-collision-detection.gif)

+This way we can see how the enemy collides with the player but not with the collectionable, and the collectionable is detected by trigger.

 ### Exercise 5:
 *Crea una escena con distintos materiales físicos (resbaladizo, rugoso, rebote alto).
 Aplica distintos Physic Materials a objetos.
 Lanza los objetos con AddForce() al pulsar la tecla X y observa cómo cambian las reacciones.*
 For this exercise, I created three Physic Materials with different properties: